High School Schools in Washington, DC

 How do DC high schools work?

 DC high schools serve grades 9–12 (ages 14–18).
 DCPS operates traditional high schools (each with an in-boundary boundary), selective high schools (Banneker, School Without Walls, Duke Ellington, McKinley Tech), and themed academies.
-Public charter high schools — including KIPP, Friendship Collegiate, Thurgood Marshall Academy, and Bard High School Early College — admit through the My School DC lottery.
+Public charter high schools — including KIPP, Friendship Collegiate, Thurgood Marshall Academy, and Bard High School Early College — admit through the DC school lottery.

 Which DC high schools are selective?